|

 howling monkey.
 A great source for many different rain forest

 We added quite a few tree frogs and small lizards (anoles) which really add to the joy and experience of being in a rain forest.
 Snakes?
 No. Not us.
 But we did once have a grass snake find its way in somehow.
 Fortunately it found its way back out before my wife could get to it!
 If you do decide to add live animals be sure and plan for their nutritional needs!
 We turn loose 1500 baby crickets once a month for everyone to stay fat.
-And of course, don't forget to feed the crickets cat food or fish flakes so they will grow and chirp for you at night.
+Of course, don't forget to feed the crickets cat food or fish flakes so they will grow and chirp for you at night.
 Since cat food is full of protein the crickets eat the protein and pass it along to the frogs and lizards.
 Crickets can be ordered from a number of sources on the internet.
 The listening experience created by the crickets is also incredible!
-Visit a good pet store and buy a book on caring for rain forest frogs and lizards.
+Visit a good pet store and a book on caring for rain forest frogs and lizards.
 They are simple to keep healthy in an artificial rain forest.
 Our's even produce babies each spring!

 Birds